 Louisville Memorial Auditorium was created through the outgrowth of two movements — for a public auditorium and as a memorial to commemorate the local community who served in World War I.

 The Greek Revival building was designed by internationally renowned architect, Thomas Hastings, who was assisted by Louisville architect E.T.
 Hutchings.
 It was dedicated on Memorial Day, May 30, 1929.
 It has been designated a landmark by the Louisville Landmarks Commission and is also on the National Register of Historic Places.

 We host a variety of concerts, stage productions, graduations, meetings, presentations and dance recitals & competitions.

 970 S. Fourth Street

-- Premiering our quarterly NEWSLETTER devoted to the preservation of the Louisville Memorial Auditorium.
+- Premiering our NEWSLETTER devoted to the preservation of the Louisville Memorial Auditorium.
 Feedback welcome!

 - Louisville Memorial Auditorium Foundation, Inc. was created as a fundraising non-profit organization focusing to preserve the facility, add modern heat and air systems, update the seating, lighting & sound systems and plaster repairs, while supporting the ongoing preservation of the Pilcher Pipe Organ and historic flag collection.